 If your income is regular, you can set up automated money transfers to your savings account or brokerage account.
 Another option is asking your employer to split your direct deposit between your checking and savings account or brokerage account.

 But your options don’t end there.
 There are a growing number of apps that help you save money automatically.
 For example, Acorns will round up your credit and debit card purchases to the nearest dollar and automatically transfer the difference to your brokerage account.
-You can easily create an IRA or Roth IRA through a broker like Ally Invest and set up automatic investments through them.
-Another option is Chime Bank, an online bank with similar automated savings services.
+You can easily create an IRA or Roth IRA through a broker like SoFi and set up automatic investments through them.
+Another option is Chime, an online bank with similar automated savings services.

 Regardless of how you do it, look for ways to automate your savings and investments so that building wealth doesn’t require active work from you every month.